feltus/genetree_builder/README.md

 # gentree_builder

 ## Background
-These scripts communicate with the EMSEMBL API to pull gene trees using a list of species names
+These scripts communicate with the ENSEMBL API to pull gene trees using a list of species names

 ## Input file format